NathanielRose/NateRoseWebsite/_posts/2018-01-02-using-logic-apps-for-connecting-social-media.md

 ## Trigger Logic Apps via FTP from Jekyll Site

 My Jekyll site is hosted using Azure Web Apps on Linux.
 To upload a new post, I simply add a new md file in the `_posts` directory.
-We want to be able to publish a new Medium story every time I upload a post.
+I want to be able to publish a new Medium story every time I upload a post.
 To start lets create a trigger that is invoked anytime a file is added to my site.

 Create a new Logic App.